What are seizures?

 - Absence seizures are sometimes referred to as petit mal seizures(from the French for “little illness”, a term dating from the late 18th century).
 Absence seizures are brief (usually less than 20 seconds), generalized epileptic seizures of sudden onset and termination, mainly in children.
 They have two essential components, with the impairment of consciousness (absence) and the Electroencephalograph (EEG) shows generalized spike-and-slow wave discharges.
 The person affected experiences a brief interruption of consciousness and becomes unresponsive for several seconds.
 They may appear blank or staring usually without any other features, except perhaps for a fluttering of the eyelids.

 Seizure activity must be stopped promptly, and numerous drugs can be given to do this.
-Drugs that stop seizures are given through an intravenous cannula, sometimes as a continuous infusion (such as Midazolam, Diazepam, Lorazepam, Clonazepam, Propofol or Phenytoin).
+If your loved one is in the Intensive Care unit and has seizures, drugs that stop seizures are given through an intravenous cannula, sometimes as a continuous infusion (such as Midazolam, Diazepam, Lorazepam, Clonazepam, Propofol or Phenytoin).
 It is important to put the Patient in a position to ensure safety and to prevent them from harming themselves.
 Oxygen may be administered, and in severe cases, especially where the person has sever breathing difficulties, the Patient may need to be intubated(Intubation) and mechanically ventilated with Ventilators (Breathing Machines).

 Potentially sharp or dangerous objects should also be moved from the vicinity, so that the individual is not hurt.
 After the seizure if the person is not fully conscious and alert, they should be placed in the recovery position.